bobjiangps/python3_test_framework/README.md

 | | SOAP | TBD |

-todo list:
+Todo List:
 - running by commandline, by config file --> Done
 - pytest
-- select any test case or test suite to run, or make your own group, not run something,etc
+- select any test case or test suite to run, or make your own group, not run something,etc --> Done
 - run by tag
 - logging
 - screenshot + video during test
-- statistics for test results
+- statistics for test results  --> Done
-- email
+- email  --> Done
 - page object
 - opencv to compare picutures or find some elements to easy to operate (if you don't want to use xpath,id,name)
 - selenium webdriver